nawka12/CogNotez/README.md

 An offline-first, privacy-focused note-taking application that leverages local Large Language Models (LLMs) for intelligent features.
 Built with Electron and featuring web scraping, advanced import/export capabilities, and seamless AI integration.

+## CogNotez is still on development, and some commits might have major bug that made the app unusable.

 ## Features

 ### Core Functionality